 June 2021- Present.

 Microeconomics I is the first subject of the training cycle in Economic Theory.
-Its importance and complexity arise from the fact it is the first time the student becomes familiar with current economic models.
-During the course, the student will learn to formalize economic phenomena and gain an understanding of their workings.
+Its importance and complexity arise from the fact it is the first time students becomes familiar with current economic models.
+Students learn to formalize economic phenomena and gain an understanding of their workings.
 The course covers the basic economic models of consumer theory, production theory, and partial equilibrium.

-In the lower division baccalaureate degree category, 3 semester hours in Business Administration, Marketing, Finance, Healthcare Administration, or as a general elective (5/21).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Business Administration, Marketing, Finance, Healthcare Administration, or as a general elective (5/21).